opiproject/opi-prov-life/boot/COORDINATION.md

 ## 3: Out-band via platform BMC

+Note: All server vendors have proprietary BIOS/UEFI <-> BMC communication.
+OPI will leave this out of scope and not try to standardize it.

 - **Pros:**
 No timing issues with PCIe.
 Many standards to choose from for xPU <-> server BMC communication.